MTG/sms-tools/README.md

 $ python transformations_GUI.py </code>
 </p>

 <p> To modify the existing code, or to create your own, we recommend to use the workspace directory.
-Typically you would copy a file from software/models_interface or from software/transformations_interface to that directory and execute the code from there (you will have to change some of the paths inside the files). </p>
+Typically you would copy a file from software/models_interface or from software/transformations_interface to that directory, modify the code, and execute the it from there (you will have to change some of the paths inside the files). </p>

 <p>All this code is used in several classes that I teach.
 The slides
 and demo code used in class are in the lectures directory.</p>